This is Me

 Choose "This is Me" – a collection for all, because everyone deserves a t-shirt that reflects the power within.

-She arrived at the Grove, pushed through an ivy curtain and looked into the heartwood mirror, a fae relic left behind from an era before even Wyrmwood was a sapling.
-She gasped when an unfamiliar face stared back at her.
+She arrived at the Grove, pushing through an ivy curtain and looking at the heartwood mirror, a fae relic left behind from an era when even the Wyrmwood was a sapling.
+She peered into the looking glass, and what she saw made her leap back in shock.
+For the face

-Fen, a mire witch from Silvermoss swamps, peered through the mirror and looked upon a face very different from her own.
-Whereas Nyra was calm and serene, Fen was chaotic and wild.
+Fen, a mire witch from Silvermoss swamps, peered through the mirror and looked upon an unfamiliar face very different from her own.
+Whereas Nyra was calm and serene, Fen was chaotic and wild, and while Nyra radiated serenity and thoughtfulness, Fen threatened unpredictability and brashness.

 “Who are you?”
 Nyra asked.
 “What are you doing in the mirror?
-Are you harming Wyrmwood?”
+Are you harming the Wyrmwood?”

 “Who am I?”
 Fen repeated.
 “I might ask you the same.
 It’s you who appeared in my mirror.
 Today, when a blight threatens Silvermoss.
-I ought to extract you like a splinter.”
+I ought to extract you, to be rid of you.”

 “Wait.
-I’ve heard of Silvermoss.
+I’ve heard of this Silvermoss.
 It is many miles away.
 I’m in Mistbloom.”

 “The forest.
-I know of it, past Kyravell and over the Arcanum Peaks.
+I know of it, across the Arcanium Peaks.
 But the mirror has never formed a link before.
-This is fae magic.
+This is trickery.
+Fae magic.
+Is it your doing?
 What are you, a nymph?”

 “Yes.
 You may call me Nyra.
 Who are you?”